klutchnikoff/densityLocPoly/README.md

 ## Examples

-Examples used in the companion paper ArXiV:XXXXXXXX can be found in the subdirectory `examples/`.
+Examples used in the companion paper ArXiV:yyXXXXXX can be found in the subdirectory `examples/`.